Joint Combat Pistol

 On March 10, 2006, a modification to the earlier request was made, changing the name from Joint Combat Pistol to Combat Pistol.
 The number of pistols sought was reduced from 645,000 handguns to 50,000.
 This effectively reverted to the SOF Combat Pistol program in terms of its scale, as the army dropped its participation.
 In the autumn of 2006, the Combat Pistol (CP) program was suspended indefinitely.

 In a 2007 supplemental session, the congressional defense sub-committee appropriated $5 million to a Joint Combat Pistol study.

-Background

-A cross-service US military sidearm is a notable event in that there have been only two major adoption programs over a 100-year span of military history.
-While new sidearms were adopted at a fairly steady pace in the late 19th century, the 20th century yielded only the M1911 (the result of a 1900 program) and the M9 (the result of a 1980s program, the Joint Service Small Arms Program).
-The previous adoption took over a decade, involved several acts of Congress and multiple lawsuits, and stirred up great controversy.
-The short-lived JCP program was not an exception, only surviving a few months before being drastically scaled back and renamed.
-Its successor, the Combat Pistol program fared even worse, being halted just a few months later.

-Overview of 2005 JCP solicitation

-This was based on original solicitation, which was later modified, and finally, heavily changed in March 2006, with the program renamed to Combat Pistol.